Sasha-Liu/Sasha-Liu/README.md

 ### Hi there 👋

-I'm studing coding at 42 lyon after graduating from Department of History at NTU.
+I'm studing coding at 42 lyon.
+Aside from that, I have also

+- Studied at Forestry department
+- Graduated from History department
+- Admitted into CS department for master degree
+- Teached Chinese online
+- Worked as commis de cuisine, where I'm in charge of all the cold dishes
+- Passed my DELF B2 with the score 52/100

+Currently

-- 🔭 I’m currently working on the last project of the school 42
+- 🔭 I’m working on the last project of the school 42
-- 🌱 I’m currently learning js, react, nestjs ... and other skills that's required of the project

 <!--
 **Sasha-Liu/Sasha-Liu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.